Leo Tolstoy

 1

 If the state achieves its aim, then it will establish the same condition as would be achieved if everyone had a just frame of mind.
 But the inner essence and origin of these two states—a semblance of justice and complete justice—are directly contrary to one another.
-In the latter case, the condition would be such that no one would want to commit injustice; while in the former case no one would tolerate injustice, and the chosen means would be perfectly suited for this aim.
+That is: in the latter case, the condition would be such that no one would want to commit injustice, whereas in the former case no one would tolerate injustice, and the chosen means would perfectly answer this aim.
 Thus, it is possible to reach an external aim by two contrary means.
 Thus, a beast of prey in a muzzle is just as harmless as a herbivore.
 As the state cannot go beyond this boundary, it cannot unfold before us the picture that would emerge from mutual goodwill and love among all.

 — Schopenhauer